David A. Mayers

 Professor of History and Political Science

-B.A., Oberlin College; Ph.D., University of Chicago
+B.A., Oberlin College; M.A., Ph.D., University of Chicago